Shopping in Bruges

 Bruges claims to be the world capital of chocolate and it’s hard to argue otherwise.
 The city is home to a plethora of chocolatiers (good examples include ‘t Kanthuisje at Breidelstraat 5 and Chocoladehuisje at Wollestraat 15), which lure many a sweet-toothed tourist in with their seductive displays.
 You get a whiff of nostalgia as your chocolate is weighed and packaged, although locals will tell you that the stuff you get in the supermarkets is just as good and a fraction of the price.

-If you’re looking for souvenirs, don’t miss the fabulous Quartier Bricole (Langestraat 50).
-Opened in 2009, this quirky shop promotes traditional Flemish craftsmanship and sells locally made knickknacks.
+If you’re looking for souvenirs, don’t miss the fabulous Quartier Bricolé (Langestraat 50).
+Renovated in 2008, this quirky shop promotes traditional Flemish craftsmanship and sells locally made knickknacks.
 The city’s markets are also good for arts and crafts, including the lace goods that Bruges is famous for manufacturing.